tugra-alp/Data-Science-Projects_1/Project2-Celebrity Face Recognition/readme.md

 #  Celebrity Face Recognition (End-to-End) : Image Classification with SVM

 In this machine learning project, I classify celebrity personalities.
 I restrict classification to only 5 people.
 This project includes from data collection **(Image Scrapping)** to Deployment on AWS.
-Random Forest, Logistic Regression and Support Vector Machines alogrithm were used for this study, and GridSearchCV method was used for model selection with tuning parameters.
+Random Forest, Logistic Regression and Support Vector Machines algorithm were used for this study, and GridSearchCV method was used for model selection with tuning parameters.

 **Choosen People:**
 1. Cristiano Ronaldo